nekalsalaria/swapskill.com/README.md

 # 🔄 SwapSkill
-A skill-sharing web platform built with the MERN stack where students can connect with others to **learn and teach** different skills.
+A skill-sharing web platform where students can connect with others to **learn and teach** different skills.
 Users can request to learn/teach, accept requests, and chat — fully responsive and user-friendly.

 ## 🚀 Features